alexswearingen/Advent-Of-Code-2024/readme.md

 Solutions to Advent Of Code 2024 will be found in this repo.

-Solutions will be in
+Solutions will be in:
-Python
+- Python

-Solutions will have optimal time complexity
+Solutions will have optimal time & space complexity

 - Day 1  video solution: [https://youtu.be/k8Y0BJ5x6hM](https://youtu.be/k8Y0BJ5x6hM)
 - Day 2  video solution: [https://youtu.be/tXJZVMjXyGI](https://youtu.be/tXJZVMjXyGI)